Freight Shipping from Houston to Dallas

 How much does it cost to ship freight from Houston to Dallas?

-Full truckload (FTL) rates from Houston, TX to Dallas, TX currently range from $628-$774 for a standard dry van load over the 292-mile route.
+Full truckload (FTL) rates from Houston, TX to Dallas, TX currently range $628-$774 (roughly $2.18-$2.67 per mile over 292 miles).
 LTL shipments typically cost $361-$648 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Houston to Dallas?

-Standard FTL transit from Houston to Dallas is approximately 5 hrs by truck over 292 miles.
+Standard FTL transit from Houston to Dallas is approximately 5 hrs by truck over 292 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Houston to Dallas freight?